Mercer County Park: History

 The land was acquired between the late 1960s and the early 1970s.
-It consists of over 50 pieces of property, which included many farms.
+It consists of over 50 pieces of property, which include many farms.
 Ground was broken for the park in June 1971.
 Because of the construction of Routes I-95 and I-295, the lake basin was excavated and paid for by selling gravel to the highway contractors, which in turn helped excavate the basin now known as Lake Mercer.